Kyriosity/read-write/README+/pencraft/README+/quotes/README+/cornerstones.md

 Not only derogatory but illogical.
 Finding nine women in the vicinity who will deliver ten babies in half a month will take a couple of days.

-_Edsger W.&nbsp;Dijkstra_ conveyed the idea much more plausible (albeit about languages, 1975):
+[Edsger W. Dijkstra](contributors/README.md#Edsger-W-Dijkstra) conveyed the idea much more plausible (albeit about languages, 1975):

 > It is impossible to sharpen a pencil with a blunt axe.
 It is equally vain to try to do it with **ten** blunt axes instead.